 Do you love numbers enough to have one as your name?
-Looks like a lot of Americans do, or at least their parents liked the idea when naming their baby.
+Looks like a lot of Americans do.
 Turns out more than 1,500 people are named Seven!
-And you’re probably wondering, is that a girl’s name or a boy’s name?
 Both men and women have the name, but just 484 women compared to 1,100 men.
-No other number between 1 and 20, like Two, Six or Eleven, showed up as a name for more than a few people – Seven was the big winner.
-Of course, some names have numbers in them, too.
-The number “ten” leads the way, with 211,000 people named Kristen.
-“One” shows up in Tyrone, Simone and other names.
-Even “eight” can be found hidden in Leighton and Peighton.
+No other number between 1 and 20 showed up as a name for more than a few people.
+But some names have numbers hidden inside.
+You can find the number “ten” in 211,000 people named Kristen.
+“One” shows up in Tyrone, Simone and others.
+“Eight” is in Leighton and Peighton.
 See if you can spot any numbers in your own name- and if not, you can always change your name to a lucky Seven.

 Wee ones: Can you count to seven?
 What numbers do you say?